Japan Nature Guides produces books, digital and online guides, including:

 The Nature of Japan: From Dancing Cranes to Flying Fish

 This collection of Mark's essays published over the last 30 years and edited and updated for the 21st century, provides an overview of the natural history of Japan throughout the year.
 Illustrated with line drawings by Hisashi Masuda.

 Published on 7 November 2013, it was initially produced through crowd-sourced sponsorship.
-If you are interested in obtaining a copy as soon as it becomes openly available, drop a line to: firstname.lastname@example.org.
+If you are interested in obtaining a copy now that is has become openly available, drop a line to: firstname.lastname@example.org.

 Last updated: 20150330